Table of Contents

 Alesis Recital Pro

 Alesis brings to the table 88 weighted keys in perhaps the most budget friendly digital piano that is also quality.
-I've played this for many hours and I'm blown away by the price tag.
+I've owned this for two years and still recommend this to kids for the price.

 The Recital Pro is highly regarded for beginners and intermediate players because for this price, it’s hard to top.
 It comes with 88 full-size hammer-action keys and 20-watt speakers.
 This piano has 128-note max polyphony for increased playability.